ADVERTISEMENT

 Further, the Defense argued that the “purpose” of the Prosecution’s Request had been fulfilled as it had been made clear that confidential materials were not made available to the six lawyers, the Prosecution said.

-Finally, the Defense argued that the Prosecution’s “initial premise” that the lawyers were members of the Defense team was “wholly incorrect and unwarranted” and cited to a transcript from the confirmation hearing in which Defense Counsel introduced the six lawyers who were “attending and supporting us today”.
+The Defense said that the Prosecution’s “initial premise” that the lawyers were members of the Defense team was “wholly incorrect and unwarranted” and cited to a transcript from the confirmation hearing in which Defense Counsel introduced the six lawyers who were “attending and supporting us today”.

 Prosecution’s submission